Mixed Breed Dogs

 About the Shih-Poo

-The Shih-Poo is a medium mixed breed dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Shih-Poo is best matched with experienced owners.
+The Shih-Poo is a cross between the Shih Tzu and Poodle.
+The Shih-Poo is a small mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Shih-Poo is best matched with experienced owners.
 Typically standing 8 to 18 inches and weighing 8 to 18 pounds, this breed has a life expectancy of 13 to 17+ years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Shih-Poo brings a distinct combination of traits that sets it apart.
 The Shih-Poo has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Shih-Poo loves being close to its people and forms strong bonds with every member of the household.